Petewg/MgM/readme.md

 Harbour Minigui (MinGW Package)
 -------------------------------

-Important note: :bangbang: It is recommended to uninstall older version (if any) before installing a new one, for to avoid mixing of outdated components with new ones.
+:warning: Important note: It is recommended to uninstall older version (if any) before installing a new one, for to avoid mixing of outdated components with new ones.
 This is especially critical for harbour and/or mingw32 libraries!